-- It is also possible for manicures and pedicures to cause a injury of white spots to the toenails due to gel or acrylic.
+- It is also possible for manicures and pedicures to cause an injury of white spots to the toenails due to gel or acrylic.

-- This is likely due to the dehydration on top of your toenails.
-This is also known as keratin granulations.
+- These white spots on the toenails are likely due to the dehydration on top of your toenails.
+Dehydrated white toenails after removing toenail polish are also known as keratin granulations.
 As noted above.

 Causes of white spots on the toenails:

-- The 95% most common cause is an nail injury which is superficial.
+- The 95% most common cause is a superficial nail injury.